modelica/ModelicaSpecification/Tutorial.md

   end when;
 end vectorwhen;
 ```
-The two when clauses are not equivalent as can be seen when applying the discussed mapping
+The two when clauses are not equivalent as can be seen when applying the discussed mapping rule:
-rule:
 ```Modelica
   b1 = if edge(u1 > 0 or u2 > 0) then not pre(b1) else pre(b1);
   b2 = if edge(u1 > 0) or edge(u2 > 0) then not pre(b2) else pre(b2);
 ```
-If the conditions used in if-the-else expressions contain relations with dynamic variables, the
-corresponding derivative function f might not be continuous and have as many continuous partial
-derivatives as required by the integration routine in order for efficient simulation.
-Every change
+If the conditions used in if-the-else expressions contain relations with dynamic variables, the corresponding derivative function f might not be continuous and have as many continuous partial derivatives as required by the integration routine in order for efficient simulation.
-of such a relation triggers an event in Modelica in order to efficiently and reliably handle such a
+Every change of such a relation triggers an event in Modelica in order to efficiently and reliably handle such a discontinuity.
-discontinuity.
 Modern integrators have indicator functions for such discontinuous events.
-For a
-relation like `v1 > v2`, a proper indicator function is `v1 - v2`.
+For a relation like `v1 > v2`, a proper indicator function is `v1 - v2`.

-If the resulting if-then-else expression is smooth, the modeller has the possibility to give this
-extra information to the integrator in order to avoid event handling and thus enhance efficiency.
+If the resulting if-then-else expression is smooth, the modeller has the possibility to give this extra information to the integrator in order to avoid event handling and thus enhance efficiency.
 This can be done by embedding the corresponding relation in a function noEvent as follows.
 ```Modelica
   y = noEvent(if u > HighLimit then HighLimit else if u < LowLimit then LowLimit else u);
 ```
-The `noEvent()` operator can only be applied in Real equations, but not in Boolean, Integer or
-String equations, in order that Boolean, Integer and String variables can change their value only
-at event instants, i.e., they are always discrete-time variables. (for the exact formulation of this
+The `noEvent()` operator can only be applied in Real equations, but not in Boolean, Integer or String equations, in order that Boolean, Integer and String variables can change their value only at event instants, i.e., they are always discrete-time variables.
-restriction, see section [variability of expressions](https://specification.modelica.org/master/operators-and-expressions.html#variability-of-expressions) in the Modelica Language Specification).
+(For the exact formulation of this restriction, see section [variability of expressions](https://specification.modelica.org/master/operators-and-expressions.html#variability-of-expressions) in the Modelica Language Specification).

 In this case it would also be possible to state that it is `smooth` (in this case with `0` continuous derivatives) and have the tools handle events completely.
 ```Modelica